-Many, if not most, senior dogs eventually develop arthritis, a condition that causes pain and slows them down.
-Or they may need surgery to address a condition they’ve developed.
-In both of these situations, you and your veterinarian want to ensure that appropriate measures are taken to alleviate pain and minimize any suffering your dog might experience.
+Many, if not most, senior dogs eventually develop arthritis -- a condition that causes pain and slows them down.
+Dogs will also experience pain in other circumstances -- for instance, when undergoing surgery.
+Of course, both you and your veterinarian will want to ensure that appropriate measures are taken to alleviate pain and minimize any suffering your dog might experience.

 According to the 2015 American Animal Hospital Association (AAHA) report on pain management in animals, "Pain management is central to veterinary practice....
 Alleviating pain is not only a professional obligation (recall the veterinarian's pledge to 'the relief of animal pain and suffering') but also a key contributor to successful case outcomes and enhancement of the veterinarian-client-patient relationship.
 A commitment to pain management identifies a practice as one that is committed to compassionate care; optimum recovery from illness, injury, or surgery; and enhanced quality of life."

-If, at this point, you have decided to avoid NSAIDS, please go to the page on Pain Management Alternatives.
+At this point, you may have decided to look for alternatives to NSAIDS.
+If so, please go to the page on Pain Management Alternatives.

 A current list of brand-name NSAIDs approved by the FDA's Center for Veterinary Medicine is presented on the FDA site.

 The FDA's CVM site states:

 "As with any medication, veterinarians should discuss the benefits as well as the risks of the drugs with their clients when prescribing an NSAID.
 Every year millions of doses of medications are prescribed for dogs with good reason—but many adverse reactions occur.
 Most adverse reactions are mild, but some result in permanent impairment or even death.
 If the client can recognize a possible reaction and stop the medication while seeking veterinary attention for the dog, quick action may make the difference between a good outcome and a disaster.